Course Catalogue

 BSM-256 Object Oriented Systems Design

-This course teaches students object-oriented analysis and design techniques using the Unified Modeling Language (UML) in the context of Rational Unified Process.
-This course provides an overview of object technology and object-oriented principles such as encapsulation, abstraction, inheritance and polymorphism.
-Students will study tradition software development life cycle models, as well as the ways in which the Rational Unified Process expands on these ideas to create robust environment for software development.
-The course provides specific examples of UML diagrams as well as techniques used in requirements gathering, analysis, and design.
-The course also includes a discussion of proper design techniques and the object-oriented design metrics that can be used to evaluate the strength of a design.
-The course concludes with a brief discussion of the implementation and testing process.
-4-0-4
+This course teaches students object-oriented analysis and design techniques using the Unified Modeling Language (UML) within the Rational Unified Process framework.
+Topics include object technology and principles such as encapsulation, abstraction, inheritance, and polymorphism.
+Students study traditional software development life cycles and how the Rational Unified Process enhances these methodologies.
+The course includes UML diagram examples, requirements gathering, analysis, design techniques, object-oriented design metrics, and concludes with implementation and testing processes.

 • Pre Requisite: BSM-255